Time in Brazil: Acre time (UTC−05:00)

-This time zone was reinstated in 2013, after having been abolished for over five years.
+This time zone was reinstated in late 2013, after having been abolished for over five years.
 It is used in the far-western tip of the country, which includes the entire state of Acre and the southwestern portion of the state of Amazonas (west of a line connecting the cities of Tabatinga and Porto Acre).
-These areas cover only about 4% of the Brazilian territory (although that is still about the size of Germany) and have only about 0.5% of the country's population (little more than 1 million people).
+These areas cover only about 4% of the Brazilian territory (although that is still about the size of Germany) and have only about 0.5% of the country's population (little more than one million people).

 On 24 June 2008, these areas advanced their clocks by an hour, so that they became part of the UTC−04:00 time zone.
 However, in a non-binding referendum held on 31 October 2010, a slight majority of Acre voters voted in favour of returning the state to UTC−05:00.
 On 30 October 2013, Brazilian President Dilma Rousseff enacted Law 12876, establishing that the time zone switch would occur on Sunday, 10 November 2013.
 Since then, the state of Acre and the southwestern part of the state of Amazonas are again 5 hours behind UTC.

 Unofficial observance

 Unofficially, 32 municipalities in eastern Mato Grosso, located in the Araguaia valley, observe UTC−03:00, Brasília time.
-This practice started in Barra do Garças in 1998.
-Banks and government services still observe the legal time in these locations (UTC–04:00).

-Unofficially, the municipality of Bataguassu in eastern Mato Grosso do Sul also observes UTC−03:00, Brasília time.
+Unofficially, some municipalities in eastern Mato Grosso do Sul, such as Bataguassu, Aparecida do Taboado, Cassilândia and Chapadão do Sul, also observe UTC−03:00, Brasília time.

 Daylight saving time

 Brazil observed daylight saving time (DST; horário de verão, "summer time") in the years of 1931–1933, 1949–1953, 1963–1968 and 1985–2019.
 Initially it applied to the whole country, but from 1988 it applied only to part of the country, usually the southern regions, where DST is more useful due to a larger seasonal variation in daylight duration.
 It typically lasted from October or November to February or March.

-The most recent DST rule specified advancing the time by one hour during the period from 00:00 on the first Sunday in November to 00:00 on the third Sunday in February (postponed by one week if the latter fell on carnival), applicable only to the South, Southeast and Central-West regions, which comprise about 64% of the Brazilian population.
+The most recent DST rule specified advancing the time by one hour during the period from 00:00 on the first Sunday in November to 00:00 on the third Sunday in February (postponed by one week if the latter fell on carnival), applicable only to the South, Southeast and Central-West regions, which comprise about 65% of the Brazilian population.
 During DST, Brasília time moved from UTC−03:00 to UTC−02:00; the other states that did not follow DST observed a change of the offset to Brasília time.